| Home

 regulations, specifically focusing on ferry accidents and examining the roles

-undertaken by Classification Societies Det Norske
+undertaken by Classification Societies Det Norske Veritas (DNV), Bureau

-Veritas (DNV), Bureau Veritas (BV), and the American Bureau of Shipping (ABS)
+Veritas (BV), and the American Bureau of Shipping (ABS) in comparison to the

-in comparison to the Inland Shipping Ordinance 1976.
-Drawing profound
+Inland Shipping Ordinance 1976.
+Drawing profound insights from the compelling

-insights from the compelling case study of the Ro-Ro ferry Amanat Shah, the thesis imparts invaluable lessons,
+case study of the Ro-Ro ferry Amanat Shah, the thesis imparts invaluable

-strength, environmental protection, welding processes, safety equipment
+life, structural strength, environmental protection, welding processes,

-scholars, policymakers, and maritime professionals, promising an era of
+implications for scholars, policymakers, and maritime professionals,

-heightened maritime safety. |
+promising an era of heightened maritime safety. |

-Md.
 Nasibur Rahman Arpon |

 Undergraduate Research Project of the